Irreligion in India: 21st century

 On 20 August 2013, Narendra Dabholkar, a rationalist and anti-superstition campaigner, was shot dead by two unknown assailants, while he was out on a morning walk.

 According to Sultan Shahin of progressive New Age Islam, more Indian Muslims are now questioning their own religion, some consider themselves just cultural Muslim and some consider themselves even as ex-Muslims.

 Nastik Nation, an organization was started in the year 2015.
 This organisation has translated and published the international bestseller, God Delusion and The Greatest Show on Earth by Richard Dawkins in many Indian languages.

-On 17 March 2017, H.Farook, an ex-Muslim atheist, was murdered by Muslim radical group in Coimbatore.
+On 17 March 2017, H. Farook, an ex-Muslim atheist, was murdered by Muslim radical group in Coimbatore.
 The murders of Farook joined their close and hidden ex-Muslim organization pretending to be ex-Muslims who has understood the hollow falsehood of Islam and Quran.
 Later one day they called Farook saying that one of their bikes was out of petrol and needed him to come with some.
 They attacked in a group and murdered him.
-It is reported that the group involved practiced thefts and plundering at night and distributed a share of it to the nearby slums like what Mohammed had done in sixth century.
+It is reported that the group involved practiced thefts and plundering at night and distributed a share of it to the nearby slums.

 On 9 January 2021, E.A.Jabbar, freethinker, atheist, and rationalist from Kerala and Islamic preacher M.M.
 Akbar were engaged in a debate on the Quran.
 Both sides claimed to have defeated the other debater even as there was no clear verdict.

 In August 2021, Abdul Khader Puthiyangadi, an Indian citizen and rationalist from Kerala, was arrested by the UAE police in 2021 without bail and sentenced to prison in the UAE for three years for criticizing Islam on social media in his native language Malayalam.